Two Training Plans to Run your First or Fastest Half Marathon

 Well, you can, but it probably won’t go very well.
 If you’re new to running, you may stop all together because the uncertainty will leave you either injured or unprepared on race day.

 I ran my first half marathon almost a year after running my first full marathon.
-That’s backwards, but I didn’t know what I was doing then.
+That’s backwards, but I didn’t know what I was doing back then.
 My idea was to take my full marathon plan and cut it in half.
 It’s half the distance, so presumably you only need to do half the training.

 Makes sense, right?